Quick facts

 Maggots mature into pupae and then into winged adults (flies).
 The entire life cycle can take as little as two weeks.
 Adults can live one to three weeks depending on the weather.

 Control filth flies around your barn by managing debris.
-You should also scout weekly for possible maggot breeding sites.
-Long term, preventing debris will be more effective than chemical control.
+Scout weekly for possible maggot breeding sites.
+Preventing debris will be more effective than chemical control.

 Chemical and non-chemical control